fastlane/docs/docs/getting-started/ios/screenshots.md

 fastlane deliver
 ```

-This will also show you a metadata summary, before actually uploading the screenshots, as this will overwrite the metadata and screenshots you already have on iTunes Connect.
+This will also show you a metadata summary, before actually uploading the screenshots, as this will overwrite the metadata and screenshots you already have on App Store Connect.

 # Use in Fastfile

 To put all of this together so that anyone on your team could trigger generating and uploading new screenshots, you can define a _fastlane_ lane called `screenshots`.
 It would be responsible for:

 1. Running your app through _snapshot_ to automatically capture your screenshots
-1. Having _deliver_ send your final screenshots to iTunes Connect for use in the App Store
+1. Having _deliver_ send your final screenshots to App Store Connect for use in the App Store

 Add the following code to your `fastlane/Fastfile`: